maelfabien/maelfabien.github.io/_posts/2020-5-26-speech_reco.md

 This approach seems logic, but the longer the sequence, the most likely it will be that we encounter 0's, hence bringing the probability of the whole sequence at 0.

 What solutions can we apply?
-- smoothing: redistribute the probability mass from observed to unobserved events
+- smoothing: redistribute the probability mass from observed to unobserved events (e.g Laplace smoothing, Add-k smoothing)
-- backoff: link unseen events to the most related seen events
+- backoff: explained below

 ### **1. N-gram language model**